jenkinsci/azure-keyvault-plugin/README.md

   -f ~/.ssh/my-ssh-key
 ```

-Creating the sshUserPrivateKey will query the AKV once again for the passphrase value.
-If the passphrase could not be found in the vault, the passphrase value will be defaulted to Null.
+If the passphrase can not be found in the vault, the secret will not load and a warning will be logged.

 #### Secret Labels